Codecademy/docs/content/react/concepts/hooks/terms/useState/useState.md

 ---
 Title: 'useState()'
-Description: 'Returns the current state of the component and its setter.
-State must be changed through the setter only and not be mutated directly as it may cause unexpected behavior.'
+Description: 'Returns the current state of the component and its setter function'
 Subjects:
   - 'Web Development'
 Tags:
+  - 'Components'
   - 'React'
-  - 'useState'
 CatalogContent:
   - 'react-101'
   - 'paths/front-end-engineer-career-path'
 ---

-The `useState()` returns the current state of the component and its setter.
+The **`useState()`** hook returns the current [state](https://www.codecademy.com/resources/docs/react/state) of the [component](https://www.codecademy.com/resources/docs/react/components) and its setter function.
 State must be changed through the setter only and not be mutated directly as it may cause unexpected behavior.

 ## Syntax